(A unit of measurement of an area of land)

 Private Treaty Sale

-This is the most commonly used property sale type.
+This is the most commonly property sale type.
 It is where an Asking Price is quoted for the property for sale by the agent.
 Potential purchasers then place offers on that property.
 Once all offers are received the property is sale agreed to the preferred purchaser on payment of a fully refundable deposit.
-This deposit is refundable until such a time as contracts are then signed.
+This deposit is refundable until such a time as contracts are signed.
 Under the Property Services (Regulation) Act, 2011 this is now referred to as “the Sale of Land other than by Auction”.

 Property Services Regulatory Authority